ChatGPT to sign its work

 Sponsored

-Stock Market RundownYour daily 3-minute morning read with an amusing angle on business and the stock market.
+Stock Market RundownYour 3-minute morning read with an amusing angle on business and the stock market.
 Learn, laugh, stun your friends with your knowledge.

 Is today's newsletter better than the last one?